breatheco-de/content/src/content/lesson/context-api.md

 ## Why do we need The Content API?

 Instead of viewing the Context API like a series os advantages, you should see it as a tool.
 If its properly used and mixed with great practices it can have dozens of PRO's, but if you miss use it, it will overcomplicate your app.
-That is why we are not only explaining the tool on this article, but also proposing a way of using it the same way we uset
+That is why we are not only explaining the tool on this article, but also proposing a way of using it the same way we use it at 4Geeks Academy.

+Having that in mind, by using Context and our proposed practices you will get the following benefits:

-If you have been working with react already you probably have felt the frustration of passing properties all over your application, we call it "property hell".
+1. Avoid Property Hell: If you have worked with react already you probably have felt the frustration of passing properties all over your application, we call it "property hell".

-Another great feature about The Context API is that you can have a centralized application store: Instead of having to store all the data on the view state, you can now share data on a central store that is accessible from any javascript, view or components.
+2. Another great feature about The Context API is that you can have a centralized application store: Instead of having to store all the data on the view state, you can now share data on a central store that is accessible from any javascript, view or components.

 For example:
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEwOTc4NTk3ODZdfQ==
+eyJoaXN0b3J5IjpbLTIzMzcxMDA1MV19
 -->